 - $3,618 if you have only one child

 - $1,502 if you have no qualifying children

 As you earn more within certain income thresholds, the credit begins decreasing until you become ineligible to claim it entirely.
 So if you’re single with one dependent child, your EITC would be greater if your earned income is $10,000 rather than $40,000, even though $40,000 in earnings falls within the threshold for being able to claim the credit for this filing status with one dependent.

 Read More: Tax Credits: What Are They & How Do You Qualify?

 Ask the IRS to Calculate Your EITC

 Yes, these calculations are complex, but the IRS will help you along.
-You can ask the IRS to make the calculation for you.
+You can ask the agency to make the calculation for you.
 Instructions for doing this are included in IRS Publication 596 in the section titled “Figure B.”

 The IRS asks that you not do this, however, unless you’re absolutely sure you qualify for the tax credit.

 The IRS also offers the “EITC Assistant” online if you feel brave enough to tackle the calculations on your own with a little guidance.
 The best part about the Assistant is that it starts at the very beginning of the process and helps you determine if you even qualify for the EITC in the first place.
 It will let you know if your child or children meet all the rules for qualifying, and it will give you an estimate of how much of a tax credit you can expect to receive.